ainfosec/FISSURE/docs/RTD/_build/html/_sources/pages/development.rst.txt

 **Scripting**

-For the moment, triggers consist of a Python3 file that accepts input arguments provided by the FISSURE Dashboard and loops until a condition is satisfied.
+Triggers consist of a Python3 file that accepts input arguments provided by the FISSURE Dashboard and loops until a condition is satisfied.
+The trigger files are stored in the ``./Flow Graph Library/maint-3.10/Triggers/`` directory.
 Trigger scripts can call secondary programs like GNU Radio flow graphs and monitor output such as text printed to stdout.
 A value of 0 is returned if the trigger is successful and -1 if an error was caught.
 Two examples of trigger scripts are provided below.
 The first waits until a specific time and the second reads text produced from a flow graph.

 .. code-block:: python